Singleton Edible Garden Trail

 This is a small garden located on a rural-residential property near town.
 Their clay soil is difficult to grow in, so they have constructed 4 wicking beds in which a variety of seasonal vegetables and herbs are grown.
 A couple of citrus trees are also grown in smaller wicking beds.
 A passionfruit vine is also thriving.
 It is a very water efficient garden as they rely on tank water.

-A garden approx 10km from Singleton (open 10am to 4pm)
+10. A garden approx 35 km east of Singleton (open 10am to 4pm) and also on another day (details given to ticketholders)

-A garden in Jerrys Plains (approx 37km west of Singleton) (open 10am to 4pm)
+11. A garden in Jerrys Plains (approx 37km west of Singleton) (open 10am to 4pm) and also on another day (details given to ticketholders)

 This garden was established on a rural residential block at the edge of the Jerrys Plains township three years ago, on compacted clay soil, heavy with rocks and extreme exposure to westerly and southerly winds.
 There is a high diversity of planting that includes many fruit trees, a small olive grove, seasonal vegetables, herbs and medicinal plants (Western, Chinese and Ayurvedic herbs).
 Raised garden beds using the Hugel method are also set in the garden.
 All are integrated into a diverse collection of plants that provide micro climates for the food plants and habitat for local wildlife.
 Swales are used to capture rainfall.
 All plant material is recycled through the worm farm and composting beds.